What is Ductile Iron?

 Ductile Iron is a type of cast iron known for its impact and fatigue resistance, elongation, and wear resistance due to the spherical (round) graphite structures in the metal.
 Ductile Iron is also called ductile cast iron, spheroidal graphite cast iron, or nodular cast iron.

-We give Keith Millis credit for creating ductile iron way back in 1943.
-He and his buddies Albert Gagnebin and Norman Pilling received US patent 2,485,760 and US Patent 2,485,761 for making ductile iron using magnesium (Mg) in the metallurgy (the metal composition or what was in the secret recipe) to get the graphite to line up into spheres.
+Keith Millis was a metallurgical engineer and an important innovator in the foundry industry during the middle of the 20th century.
+He is credited with creating ductile iron in 1943 while attempting to find alternatives for strengthening iron during World War II.
+He and his collaborators Albert Gagnebin and Norman Pilling received US patent 2,485,760 and US Patent 2,485,761 for making ductile iron using magnesium (Mg) in the metallurgy (the metal composition or what was in the secret recipe) to get the graphite to line up into spheres.
+This was an important innovation that helped to revolutionize iron production.

 Millis was not the first to strengthen normal cast iron.
 We still cast Meehanite® castings today.
 Augustus Meehan patented the Meehanite process back in January of 1931.
 Meehan used calcium silicide to also produce similar nodules to what is in ductile iron.

-Yet it is ductile iron that has become one of the most popular types of iron casting.
-Development of ductile iron continued into the 1950s, making the process of ductile iron casting better leading to acceptance of ductile iron, acceptance proven out by the nine-fold increase in use during the 1960s as an engineered material for commercial applications.
+Ductile iron has become one of the most popular types of iron casting.
+Development of ductile iron continued into the 1950s, led by Millis, Gagnebin, and many others.
+They proceeded to improve the process of ductile iron casting over the next few decades.
+This promoted a better acceptance of the process throughout the industry.
+Ductile iron production increased nine-fold in use during the 1960s as an engineered material for commercial applications.

 Carbon 3.2 – 3.60%